Dry AMD Treatment: Modern Ways to Slow Progression

 1. Dry AMD treatment using multiwavelength photobiomodulation

 Multiwavelength photobiomodulation for AMD is a promising new treatment.
-It uses specific light wavelengths (in the red and near-infrared spectrum, ~590 to 850 nm) to reduce oxidative stress, inflammation, and pigment epithelial cell death in the retina.
+It uses specific red and near-infrared light wavelengths (~590–850 nm) and helps reduce oxidative stress, inflammation, and pigment epithelial cell death.

-One of the most well-known systems used for this approach is Valeda Light Therapy, which delivers controlled multiwavelength light to the retina in a non-invasive manner.
+One of the best-known systems is Valeda Light Therapy, which delivers controlled multiwavelength light directly to the retina.

-The LIGHTSITE III clinical trial (2022) showed that photobiomodulation significantly slowed the decline in visual acuity and reduced the rate of GA expansion.
+The LIGHTSITE III clinical trial showed that photobiomodulation can slow the decline in visual acuity and reduce the rate of GA expansion.

 Limitations: